Geneva Centre for Education and Research in Humanitarian Action

-The Geneva Centre of Humanitarian Studies (Centre d'études humanitaires de Genève) (formerly known as CERAH) offers comprehensive and specialized postgraduate training programmes for professionals active in the humanitarian sector.
-It is a joint centre of the University of Geneva and the Graduate Institute of International and Development Studies It is one of the few institutes dedicated to the study of humanitarian action.
+The Geneva Centre of Humanitarian Studies (Centre d'études humanitaires de Genève) (formerly known as CERAH) offers comprehensive and specialized postgraduate training programs for professionals active in the humanitarian sector.
+Initially a joint center of the University of Geneva and the Graduate Institute of International and Development Studies until September 2024, it has since become affiliated with the Department de santé et médecine communautaires of the Faculty of Medicine at the University of Geneva.

 History

-Between the 1970s and 1980s, some of the larger humanitarian organisations based in Geneva started offering operational training for humanitarians.
-A decade later, the need to' professionalise' the sector became evident in the aftermath of the Rwanda genocide, the Balkans war, and the ensuing mass mobilisation of new humanitarian actors.
+Between the 1970s and 1980s, some of the larger humanitarian organizations based in Geneva started offering operational training for humanitarians.
+A decade later, the need to 'professionalize' the sector became evident in the aftermath of the Rwanda genocide, the Balkans war, and the ensuing mass mobilization of new humanitarian actors.

-1998 – Back then, there were no academic courses on humanitarian action, but thanks to the University of Geneva, several international organisations and the Swiss Ministry of Foreign Affairs, a Plurifaculty Programme for Humanitarian Action – PPAH, was born.
-The Plurifaculty Programme for Humanitarian Action was the first iteration of the Geneva Centre of Humanitarian Studies.
-The objective of this visionary programme was to offer high-level, continuous education for humanitarian practitioners.
+1998 – Back then, there were no academic courses on humanitarian action, but thanks to the University of Geneva, several international organizations and the Swiss Ministry of Foreign Affairs, a Plurifaculty Program for Humanitarian Action – PPAH, was born.
+The Plurifaculty Program for Humanitarian Action was the first iteration of the Geneva Centre of Humanitarian Studies.
+The objective of this visionary program was to offer high-level, continuous education for humanitarian practitioners.

-2004 – The programme was radically transformed under the impulse of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID) and re-named PIAH – Interdisciplinary Programme in Humanitarian Action.
-PIAH offered a wider course programme, including a Master of Advanced Studies in Humanitarian Action, in partnership with the International Committee of the Red Cross and Médecins Sans Frontières Switzerland.
+2004 – The program was radically transformed under the impulse of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID) and re-named PIAH – Interdisciplinary Program in Humanitarian Action.
+PIAH offered a wider course program, including a Master of Advanced Studies in Humanitarian Action, in partnership with the International Committee of the Red Cross and Médecins Sans Frontières Switzerland.

-2008 – The partnership between the University of Geneva and the IHEID changed the programme’s name into CERAH – Centre for Education and Research in Humanitarian Action.
+2008 – The partnership between the University of Geneva and the IHEID changed the program’s name into CERAH – Centre for Education and Research in Humanitarian Action.
 In 2012, the Centre expanded its course offer by adding to the Master DAS, CAS and Executive Short Courses.
 In 2017, the Centre launched its Humanitarian Encyclopedia research project, and in 2018 it celebrated its 20th anniversary.

 2020 – The Centre evolved further and became the Geneva Centre of Humanitarian Studies.

-Degree and Training Programmes
+Degree and Training Programa

 Master of Advanced Studies in Humanitarian Action (MAS)

-The MAS in Humanitarian Action is a 10- to 12-month full-time programme of 60 European Credit Transfer System (ECTS) credits.
-The programme is focused on building in-depth understanding of the central conceptual and operational aspects of humanitarian action.
+The MAS in Humanitarian Action is a 10- to 12-month full-time program of 60 European Credit Transfer System (ECTS) credits.
+The program is focused on building in-depth understanding of the central conceptual and operational aspects of humanitarian action.
 Since 2012, the MAS in Humanitarian Action is offered to international managers in the humanitarian and development sector (with at least 2 years of working experience and holding a higher education institution degree), who wish to deepen their competencies in specific areas and add an academic and analytical dimension to their professional skills.
-This programme was awarded unconditional accreditation by the Swiss Center of Accreditation and Quality Assurance in Higher Education (AAQ).
+This program was awarded unconditional accreditation by the Swiss Center of Accreditation and Quality Assurance in Higher Education (AAQ).